JavierRodPi/pact-testing-demo/README.md

  7. `aws  --endpoint-url=http://localhost:4566 s3 mb s3://artifacts`
  8. `aws  --endpoint-url=http://localhost:4566 s3 cp ./get-user.zip s3://artifacts`

-After building and uploading the get-user artifact into S3 you will need to create the enviroment inde localstack.
+After building and uploading the get-user artefact into S3 you will need to create the environment inside localstack.

  1. From the project root folder `cd UserApi/iac/env/local`
  2. `terraform init`
  3. `terraform plan`
  4. `terraform apply -auto-approve`

-Now that the local enviroment is live you will be able to continue with the provider test
+Now that the local environment is live you will be able to continue with the provider test

 Install test dependencies and run the provider test
  1. From the project root folder `cd UserApi/contract-testing`